GET READY TO VOTE

 -

-Runs Ohio's elections and makes sure voting is fair, secure, and accessible.
+Runs Ohio's elections, whose job it is make sure voting is fair, secure, and accessible.

 -